klab-aizu/EnsembleSTDP/README.md

 ## How to use scripts
 Here is how to perform basic operations in ensemble learning
 ### Train sub-model
-An SNN sub-model is defined by the following attributes
+An SNN sub-model is defined by the following attributes:

 * model_number
 * n_neurons (number of excitatory neurons)